sethbenw/sethbenw/README.md

 - 🎓  I have my B.S. from Syracuse University in Information Management & Technology
 - 🎯  2021 Goals: Bring all my personal projects into Vue.js
 - 😁  Pronouns: He/Him
-- 💥  Fun fact: I love to read comic books and am the longest-running moderator on reddit's r/Marvel subreddit
+- 💥  Fun fact: I love to read comic books and am the longest-running moderator on Reddit's [r/Marvel] subreddit

 ### Connect with me: